oxheadalpha/tezos-faucet-backend/README.md

 The `MAX_CHALLENGES` and `MIN_CHALLENGES` variables determine the maximum and minimum number of challenges that a user must solve to receive the max and min amount of Tez, respectively.
 The actual number of challenges scales linearly with the amount of Tez requested.
 The proportion of the requested Tez to the maximum Tez (`MAX_TEZ` or `MAX_CHALLENGES_WITH_CAPTCHA` if captcha is used) is calculated, and the number of challenges is scaled based on this proportion.

-For example, assume with a `DIFFICULTY` of 4 and `CHALLENGE_SIZE` of 2048 the average time to find a solution is approximately 1.09 seconds when using the `getTez` script from the CLI or in a Node.js program, and approximately 4.6 seconds when solving challenges in the browser with the faucet frontend.
-Therefore, if `MAX_TEZ` is set to 6000 and `MAX_CHALLENGES` is set to 550, it would take a user about 10 minutes (600 seconds) to receive 6000 Tez when using the `getTez` script.
-With `MAX_CHALLENGES_WITH_CAPTCHA` set to 66, then when using CAPTCHA via the browser it should take about 5 minutes to solve the challenges and receive Tez.
+For example, assume with a `DIFFICULTY` of 4 and `CHALLENGE_SIZE` of 2048 the average time to find a solution is approximately 1.09 seconds when using the `get-tez` script from the CLI or in a Node.js program, and approximately 4.6 seconds when solving challenges in the browser with the faucet frontend.
+Therefore, if `MAX_TEZ` is set to 6000 and `MAX_CHALLENGES` is set to 550, it would take a user about 10 minutes (600 seconds) to receive 6000 Tez when using the `get-tez` script.
+With `MAX_CHALLENGES_WITH_CAPTCHA` set to 66, when using CAPTCHA via the browser it should take about 5 minutes to solve the challenges and receive Tez.
 The actual time may vary a bit depending on the user's computational resources.

 ## Running the API